Project-MONAI/MONAIStream/docs/source/index.rst

          ConcatItemsd --> Lambdad
       }

-In the conceptual example pipeline above, since ``NVInferServer`` passed both the original image as well as all the inference model outputs to the transform chain component, the developer may choose to manipulate the two pieces of data separately or together to create the desired output for display.
+In the conceptual example pipeline above, ``NVInferServer`` passes both the original image as well as all the inference model outputs to the transform chain component.
+The developer may choose to manipulate the two pieces of data separately or together to create the desired output for display.

-One important filter is ``TransformChainComponent`` which allows MONAI transformations (or any compatible callables that accept ``Dict[str, torch.Tensor]``) to be plugged into the MONAI Stream pipeline. ``TransformChainComponent`` presents MONAI transforms with ``torch.Tensor`` data containing a single frame of the video stream.
+``TransformChainComponent`` presents MONAI transforms with ``torch.Tensor`` data containing a single frame of the video stream.
 Implementationally, ``TransformChainComponent`` provides a compatibility layer between MONAI and the underlying `DeepStream SDK <https://developer.nvidia.com/deepstream-sdk>`_ backbone,